abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Ta
   Needs GW version

-  * Ta-sp.in:
-    4f frozen in core.
+  * Ta-sp.in: Default version with 4f frozen in core.
 Has 2 f-projectors to improve transferability.
-    Recommended for GS applications.
     The missing f, only at ~1 H below the fermi level is probably too much to classify the sp as GW

   * Ta-fsp.in: